kebaldwi/DNAC-TEMPLATES/TUTORIALS/SWIM.md

 ### Image Deployment Options

-There are essentially two separate actions automated through Software Image Management.
-Seen in the image below they are the following:
+There are essentially three separate actions to automate through Software Image Management.
+The steps typically include:

+- **Select the Golden Image**: Choose the appropriate golden image based on TAGs and Roles. and assign to the devices via Hierarchy, Role and TAG.

+Then to deploy the images we use the following:

 - **Software Distribution** which is transfering the image to the target system
 - **Software Activation** which is activating (using) the image on the target system.

 ### 1. Deploying and Activating the Image in the Same Workflow

 In this method, the deployment and activation of the software image occur within a single workflow.
 This approach is efficient for scenarios where immediate activation is required.
-The steps typically include:

-- **Select the Golden Image**: Choose the appropriate golden image based on TAGs and Roles. and assign to the devices via Hierarchy, Role and TAG.

 During the Deployment of Software use Deploy and Activate the image after deployment.
 This includes: